 Muchas uses ONLY feminine verbs (muchas manzanas, muchas niñas, muchas maestras).
 When saying "muchas estudiantes", you are talking about a lot of female students, no male students

 In the second paragraph, Treefrog986 meant to say "...feminine nouns..." instead of "...feminine verbs...".

-Treefrog986 was exclusively discussing the usage of the term, mucho, as an adjective.
+Treefrog986 was exclusively discussing the usage of the term, mucho (mucha), as an adjective.

-In this forum thread, we probably will not be discussing other types of usage.
-For example, this same term, mucho, can also be used as a pronoun or as an adverb.
+Here on this forum web page, we probably will not be discussing other types of usage.
+For example, this same term, mucho, can also be used as a adverb, or even as a pronoun.

 Does everyone understand the question that Dianne5480 was trying to ask in her post?
 I can write her question more clearly.